CBB752Spring2017/final-project-1-3-team2-team-1-3-2/index.md

   ![alt text](https://github.com/CBB752Spring2017/final-project-1-3-team2-team-1-3-2/blob/ramya/inputfile.png)

 Perhaps the only non-self explanatory field is the GERP score which “measures evolutionary conservation of genetic sequence across species” (5).
-A higher score means that sequence is more conserved and variation is rarer and potentially more adverse.
+A higher score means that the nucleotide sequence is more conserved and variation is rarer and potentially more adverse.
 All of this information is parsed for prioritization.
 #### Principles for Variant Prioritization
 Ideally, variant prioritization employs several orthogonal pieces of data to effectively classify SNVs.
 I will discuss some commonly used parameters in variant prioritization and their significance.